sveltejs/kit/documentation/docs/14-configuration.md

 - `register` - if set to `false`, will disable automatic service worker registration
 - `files` - a function with the type of `(filepath: string) => boolean`.
 When `true`, the given file will be available in `$service-worker.files`, otherwise it will be excluded.

-### target

-Specifies an element to mount the app to.
-It must be a DOM selector that identifies an element that exists in your template file.
-If unspecified, the app will be mounted to `document.body`.

 ### trailingSlash